 Reports shall be submitted promptly to local Department of Human Resources or Child Protective Services offices, either on the DHR/SSA 180 reporting form or by telephone.
 A report to police is made if a child appears in imminent danger, or the reporter has reason to believe that release of the child to his or her parent or guardian poses a significant risk to the child’s health or well being.

 Provisions of the law recognize that certain privileged communications may be exempt from mandatory reporting.
 These include attorney/client and clergy/penitent communication, but NOT clergy/congregant.
 Privileged communication does not extend to any other church staff person or volunteer.
+This information should be shared with congregant making a report.

-Any person witnessing or having reasonable suspicion of injury, exploitation, objectionable conduct toward, physical or sexual abuse of any child or youth or other person at RRUUC shall report the information immediately to the or in her or his absence, the Youth, or in their absence, another member of the Safe Congregation Committee.
-These persons shall assess the situation, make the report if warranted, and contact the Chai of the Board of Trustees.
+Any person witnessing or having reasonable suspicion of injury, exploitation, objectionable conduct toward, physical or sexual abuse of any child or youth or other person at RRUUC shall report the information immediately to the Sr. Minister or in her or his absence, the Lifespan Religious Educator or the Religious Educator for Youth, or in their absence, another member of the Safe Congregation Committee.
+These persons shall assess the situation, make the report if warranted, and contact the Chair of the Board of Trustees.
+The person receiving the report must share with the person making the report immediate next steps.

 Telephone numbers for 24 hour reporting of suspected child abuse or neglect: